 In order to identify target audiences, we utilize pre- and post-survey screens for registration status and voter history.
 These screens significantly improve how reflective the sample is to the actual voting population.
 Finally, Pop Polling weights survey results based on projected voter demographics.
 We do not weight on partisan affiliation or identification, helping reduce the risk of any bias during our analysis process.

-For more information and to see the survey results, click here.
+To see the survey results, click here.